Women in a seminar talking

 Bond

 A bond is a security issued by a government or company to raise money.
 The purchaser of the bond effectively lends money to the government or company issuing the bond and receives interest at a fixed rate until a specific date (maturity), when the investor receives back the amount of the original loan.
-The price of bonds fluctuates as interest rates move.
-If rates rise, bond prices fall.
-If rates fall, bond prices rise.
+The price of a bond fluctuates inversely to interest rate movements.
+If interest rates rise, bond prices fall and vice-versa.

 Bull market

-A prolonged period of growth through rising share prices.
-Opposite of a bear market.
+A prolonged period of rising share prices and optimism among investors.
+The opposite of a bear market.

 Buy/sell spread

-The difference between the entry price and exit price of units.
-This difference represents an allowance for costs, expenses, commissions, brokerage and other fees which would be incurred in buying and selling part or all of the underlying investments of each investment option, and is commonly referred to as the buy/sell spread or buy/sell margin.
+The difference between the entry (buy) price and exit (sell) price of units for an investment option.
+This difference represents an allowance for costs, expenses, commissions, brokerage and other fees which would be incurred in buying and selling part or all of the underlying investments of each investment option and is commonly referred to as the buy/sell spread.

 Back to top